Frequently Asked Questions

 Contact the registrar’s office where you received your undergraduate degree(s) to request a copy of your transcripts be sent by email to email@example.com.

 Can the program be started in any term, or is there one particular time to begin?

 You can start during any term (there are 5 terms each year).
 The Academic Calendar is available online here.

 Can I study at my own pace or is there a time limit to complete each individual course?

 There is a specific 8-week timeframe to complete all work.
 Each course requires a dedication of at least 15-20 hours of study per week to accomplish graduate level reading and assignments.
 The session dates are listed in the Academic Calendar available here.

 Can I take more than one course at a time?

 Yes.
-Because most students are already in full-time ministry, one course a term will allow you to complete the master’s degree in approximately 4 years.
+Because most students are already in full-time ministry, one course a term (2 or 3 credits) will allow you to complete the master’s degree in approximately 4 years.
 If your schedule allows two courses (up to 6 credits) per term – completing the degree will take 2 years.

 What is the difference between the Graduate Certificate and the Master’s degree?

 The Certificate Program is 18 hours while the Master's Degree is 52 credit hours.
 The application process for the Certificate Program is the same as the Master’s.
 The certificate is not required to enter the Master’s program.
 All courses in the Certificate count toward the Master's program.
 You can review the difference in the two programs here: https://www.thirdmillseminary.org/programs.

 Within the courses, are live Q&A sessions offered?

 Faculty tutorials are live events offered for each course.
 There are 3-4 tutorials per term: the first half is Q&A to cover course material and the second half is to help set you up for successful completion of the assignments.
 The meetings are recorded if you cannot attend at the time offered.

 Are there group projects so I can collaborate with peers?